top of page

 Good news for Dunsmuir and travelers on I-5 …

-Caltrans will do this by replacing only the concrete roadway that is directly under the southbound lanes of the I-5 bridge and will keep the scenic arches of the bridge in place.
-This graceful arched bridge was built in 1955, and now, nearly 70 years later, it’s time to replace the concrete roadway where the cars and trucks drive!
-The bridge is still currently very safe, but it’s better to get ahead of any potential problems and to replace older concrete before any problems begin to appear.
+Caltrans did this by replacing only the concrete roadway that is directly under the southbound lanes of the I-5 bridge and has kept the scenic arches of the bridge in place.
+The graceful arches of the bridge were built in 1955, and now, 70 years later, the concrete roadway where the cars and trucks drive has been replaced.
 Thank you, Caltrans, for planning ahead and for saving this bridge!

-One good part about the project from the point of view of the Park is that, when they are done, Caltrans has a basic obligation to return the impacted areas of the Park under the I-5 bridge to the same or better condition as they were before the construction.
-We have been working with Caltrans to help inventory the Park’s trees and plants that will be affected, and help plan for their replacement when construction is done.
-It addition, certain parts of the Park’s infrastructure (think benches and signs) will need to be moved for the duration of the construction.
-Again, we’re working with Caltrans on their plans to return items to where they were in the Park.
+Caltrans is now following through on its basic obligation to return the impacted areas of the Park under the I-5 bridge to the same or better condition as they were before the construction.
+We have been continuing to work with Caltrans regarding the Park’s trees and plants that were affected, and helping to plan for their replacement when construction is done.
+It addition, certain parts of the Park’s infrastructure (think benches and signs) will be returned to where they were in the Park.
+Caltrans expects that most of this restoration and recovery work will be finished by the end of April, with perhaps some last parts to be completed in May.

 bottom of page